tanpuer/SkiaUI2/README.md

    ImageView: support png/gif, scaleType，cornerRadius, blur.
    TextView: use SkParagraph, use AlimamaFangYuanTiVF-Thin.ttf by default.
    Icon: use the iconfont.woff by default.
+   Radio: Button which can be selected.
+   Loading: default loadingView, also can be customized.
    ProgressBar: circle and linear style，also can be dragged.
    SVGView: svg file.
    ShaderView: render simple fragment-shader.